 A Phase 1/2 Open-label Study Investigating the Safety, Tolerability and Efficacy of ASP7517 in Subjects With Relapsed/Refractory Acute Myeloid Leukemia (AML) and Relapsed/Refractory Higher Risk Myelodysplastic Syndrome (MDS)

-The purpose of this study is to evaluate the safety and tolerability and to determine the recommended phase 2 dose (RP2D) and/or the maximum tolerated dose (MTD) of ASP7517.
+The purpose of this study was to evaluate the safety and tolerability and to determine the recommended phase 2 dose (RP2D) and/or the maximum tolerated dose (MTD) of ASP7517.

-This study will also evaluate the clinical response of ASP7517 as well as other measures of anticancer activity of ASP7517.
+This study also evaluated the clinical response of ASP7517 as well as other measures of anticancer activity of ASP7517.

 Study Overview